Gabgrz/foundation-gke-showcase/README.md

    ./bucket/create-bucket.sh
    ```

-This creates `tfstate-gke-showroom` with versioning, lifecycle rules, and security settings.
+This creates `tfstate-gke-showroom` (customize the script if needed for your project) with versioning, lifecycle rules, and security settings.

 ### 5. Apply Terraform